anupriyachhabra/p3-behavioral-cloning/README.md

 to one-third size.
 But on further analysis of images I decided to be bold and crop top half of the image.
 * Cropping the top half of the image made my model compile and I was able to test out my first implementation in autonomous mode.
 My actually drove quite well except for sharp turns, where it got stuck.
+* I started with 32 filters of size 3X3 for each conv net.
+I did increase the number of filters from 32 to 64 to 256 and saw improved performance with that.
+Increasing the number of filters increased the training time a lot but the performance improvement was not that great and I had the belief that this is a simple set of images , its only a video game not a real world scenario and I should be able to train a model with less number of filters.
+So I continued with 32 filters.
 * Till this point I was only training my model for 3 epochs, I decided to train it for more epochs- upto 20 and saved the weights using callbacks - ModelCheckPoint.
 * I then applied the saved weights in drive.py and ran the model against random epochs starting with weights for 3rd epoch,